 Levered ETFs have gained considerable attention in recent years as investors seek ways to boost returns without dramatically altering their core portfolio.
 While high leverage may evoke concerns about volatility and risk, modest leverage-typically around 25%-presents a more measured approach that can align well with long-term investing goals.
-This level of leverage can enhance returns in rising markets.
+This level of leverage can enhance returns in rising markets while providing a cushion for risk when combined with complementary strategies, such as covered calls.